-The 9th Lancers were present in all three phases of the conflict that ensued - the first in October-December 1899 when the Boers inflicting a series of defeats on the British and besieged Kimberley and other towns, the second in January-September when the British went on the offensive, resulting in nominal control of both republics, and the third from then until May 1903 when the Boers conducted a guerrilla war and the British responded with a ‘scorched earth’ policy in which farms were destroyed and their occupants interned.
+The 9th Lancers were present in all three phases of the conflict that ensued - the first in October-December 1899 when the Boers inflicting a series of defeats on the British and besieged Kimberley and other towns, the second in January-September 1901 when the British went on the offensive, resulting in nominal British control of both republics, and the third from then until May 1902 when the Boers conducted a guerrilla war and the British responded with a ‘scorched earth’ policy in which farms were destroyed and their occupants interned.
 The Boers, organised into ‘commandos’, proved to be formidable opponents, and by the end of the war over half a million British and colonial troops had served in the war.
-Some 20,000 British and colonial troops and over 6,000 Boers died in the conflict , as well as over 46,000 civilians from disease and starvation in the internment camps - at least 20,000 of them Africans and 26,000 Boers, many of those women and children.
+Some 20,000 British and colonial troops and over 6,000 Boers died in the conflict , as well as over 46,000 civilians from disease and starvation in the internment camps - at least 20,000 Africans and 26,000 Boers, many of them women and children.

 The Army List for 1906 contains the following summary of Edward Gordon’s Boer War service:

-As a result of its extensive Boer War experience, the 9th Lancers had a high degree of campaigning experience among its senior officers and N.C.O.s at the outbreak of the First World War compared to many other regiments in the British Army.
-On my mother’s side, my grandfather Tom Verrinder and his brother Edgar served in the 9th Lancers during the First World War, and my grandfather told me that he knew many men in the regiment who were Boer War veterans.
+As a result of its extensive Boer War service, the 9th Lancers had considerable campaigning experience among its senior officers and N.C.O.s at the outbreak of the First World War compared to many other regiments in the British Army.
+On my mother’s side, my grandfather Tom Verrinder and his brother Edgar served in the 9th Lancers during the First World War, and my grandfather told me that he knew men in the regiment who were Boer War veterans.
 These included both of the commanding officers during his service, Lieutenant Colonels H.M.
 Durand and R.H.R.
 Brocklebank, and Brigadier D.J.E.
 Beale-Brown, commanding officer of the 2nd Cavalry Brigade, all of whom had been fellow-officers of Edward Gordon in South Africa.
 Durand was wounded alongside Gordon in the action at Dronfield in February 1900.
-Lieutenant (later Major) Abadie, who won the D.S.O. in South Africa, died of wounds following the action of the 9th Lancers at Messines on 31 October 1914, when the regiment suffered more officers killed in one day than they had in the entire Boer War.
+The diarist Lieutenant (later Major) Abadie, who won the D.S.O. in South Africa, died of wounds following the action of the 9th Lancers at Messines on 31 October 1914, when the regiment suffered more officers killed in one day than they had in the entire Boer War.

 Shepperd, Major E.W., 1939, The Ninth Queen’s Royal Lancers 1715-1936.
 Aldershot, Gale & Polden (online here).